- Senior Instructor

 University of Alaska in Fairbank’s Ice Box, 2009, poem

 "Why do you still teach under your maiden name?"

-Because students recommend me from year to year.
-For example, every semester I have students who are there because someone they trust has suggested they trust me.
+Because students return to new courses and recommend me from year to year.
+For example, every semester I have students who are there because someone they trust suggested they trust me.
 That trust - even from just one person in a room - can transform a classroom experience for the whole group.
 I'm a challenging and imperfect teacher trying to win students toward courageous exploration and sharing full of good humor, disciplined focus, and applied criticism.
 It's a big ask, but in many cases, it works so well that we all seem to levitate together.
 The threaded base of students who kindly admire and recognize me as "Airica Parker" tends to help new students get more from their experience, and the opportunity to be known as a person more or as much as a projection helps me teach at my best from day one.
 I'm very grateful.
-Additionally, I identify with all of my names by any spelling - a woodcarver I met in Ireland spelled my name "Aerica" - he is a keeper of myths, so you know that must be right.
-As I tell my students, I answer to many names - as a Taoist (I also identify as Christian), such things come naturally.
+Additionally, I identify with all of my names by any spelling - a woodcarver in Ireland spelled my name "Aerica" - he is a keeper of myths, so you know that must be right.
 Thank you!